ClaireDuSoleil/Legocoin/README.md

-Legocoin
+Legocoin For Fun and Learning
 ================================

-Copyright (c) 2009-2013 Bitcoin Developers
+- Copyright (c) 2009-2013 Bitcoin Developers
-Copyright (c) 2011-2013 Litecoin Developers
+- Copyright (c) 2011-2013 Litecoin Developers
-Copyright (c) 2013-2014 Dogecoin Developers
+- Copyright (c) 2013-2014 Dogecoin Developers

 What is Legocoin?
 ----------------